tag-und-mann/discourse-lohnrechner/README.md

-# Discourse Favorites
+# Discourse Lohnrechner

-Adds an option to track your favorties categories and easily create a feed using topics that match your preferences.
+Adds an option to generate a Lohnrechner Token and redirect the User to the Lohnrecher Page